What is KPI in Sales?

 If you have a problem driving leads, you could wait for your marketing activities to kick-in... or you could take control of the situation in your sales team.

 Decide on the 1 key activity that drives the best quality leads (calling, e-mailing, LinkedIn prospecting) and set a target.
+You can also increase your efficiency by automating parts of the process, say connecting with LinkedIn leads.

 Sales KPIs: Qualified Opportunity Rate